Policies and procedures - a beginner's guide

 - Don’t create long lists of policies.
 Read our checklist to ensure you have the required policies and procedures in line with the EYFS framework.

-- Don’t panic – there is lots of additional information on the PACEY website and members can always phone the childcare helpline for guidance on 0300 003 0005.
+- Don’t panic – there is lots of additional information on the PACEY website and members can always phone the PACEY helpline for guidance on 0300 003 0005.

 Policies and procedures top tips: